 Haida Gwaii Destination

 Haida Gwaii means “Islands of the People” in the language of the first people to settle here.
 The Haida were revered and respected along the coast as ambassadors and warriors, with a unique culture.
-The islands had a population of more than 10,000 until the 1800s when many succumbed to a smallpox and other diseases from Europe.
+The islands had a population of more than 10,000 until the 1800s when many succumbed to smallpox and other diseases from Europe.
 By 1900, only 350 remained.
-A visit to Haida Gwaii and the Gwaii Haanas National Park, will take you to a place where you can see what remains of this once great culture.
-As you walk the trails through the rain forest and moss-covered rock canyons around the old villages you may even feel the presensce of the people who inhabited this rugged and beautiful area.
+A visit to Haida Gwaii and the Gwaii Haanas National Park will take you to a place where you can see what remains of this once great culture.
+As you walk the trails through the rain forest and moss-covered rock canyons around the old villages you may even feel the presence of the people who inhabited this rugged and beautiful area.
+Getting to Haida Gwaii